coding-to-music/react-next-cube-bizcharts/README.md

 # 🚀 Building a Next.js Dashboard with Dynamic Charts and SSR 🚀

-### Status - Not set up because Cube does not have a free plan, Minimum commit: $99/mo
+### Status - Build errors and stopped work: Not set up because Cube does not have a free plan, Minimum commit: $99/mo.

 ```java
 Starter